JoshuaBones/duelingnexus-deck-exporter/README.md

 ## Features

 ### Export
-* Export your deck to a ydk file
+* Export to ydk file
-* Export your deck as a ydke link to your clipboard
+* Export as ydke link to your clipboard
-* Export all decks as zip with individual ydk files
+* Export all decks to a zip with individual ydk files
-  * Optionally replace custom erratas (see image below)
+  * Optionally replace custom erratas
   * Optionally replace alt-arts with their default counterpart

 ### Import